michaelfester/docs/docs/reference/integrations/openai.md

 ### Setup

 - Step 1: Create a basic text column which will house the text whose sentiment is to be analyzed.
-- Step 2: Create a new computed column and select the Analyze Sentiment column, which you will find in the Integrations group or by using the Search function.
+- Step 2: Create a new computed column and select the Analyze Sentiment of Text column, which you will find in the Integrations group or by using the Search function.
 - Step 3: Set the Prompt field to point to the basic text column whose text is to be analyzed.

-Step 2: Create a new computed column and select the Analyze Sentiment column
+Step 2: Create a new computed column and select the Analyze Sentiment of Text column

 Step 3: Set the Prompt field to point to the basic text column whose text is to be analyzed